joBr99/nspanel-lovelace-ui/README.md

 Follow the inststructions to flash tasmota onto the esp32 of your nspanel, make sure to use 'tasmota32-nspanel.bin'.

+Before uploading berry driver (nspanel.be/autoexec.be) continue with this guide.

 https://templates.blakadder.com/sonoff_NSPanel.html

 ## 1. Install Nextion Tasmota Berry Driver